jroefive/jroefive.github.io/my_collections/_learn/musing.md

 layout:default
 ---

-Some random thoughts about how data science can be used in education.
+A place for random thoughts about the learning process.